A Higher-Order Language for Markov Kernels and Linear Operators: Categorical Semantics

 \section{Categorical Semantics}

-As it is the case with categorical interpretations of languages/logics, types and contexts are interpreted as objects in a category and every well-typed program/proof gives rise to a morphism in the category.
+As it is the case with categorical interpretations of languages/logics, types and contexts are interpreted as objects in a category and every well-typed program/proof gives rise to a morphism.

 In our case, MK types $\tau$ are interpreted as objects $\sem{\tau}$ in a Markov category $(\cat{M}, \times)$ and well-typed programs $\Gamma \vdash_{MK} M : \tau$ are interpreted as an $\cat{M}$ morphism $\sem{\Gamma} \to \sem{\tau}$, as shown in Figure~\ref{fig:semmk}.
 Similarly, LL types $\underline{\tau}$ are interpreted as objects $\sem{\underline\tau}$ in a model of linear logic $(\cat{C}, \otimes, \lto)$ and well-typed programs $\Gamma \vdash_{LL} t : \underline\tau$ are interpreted as a $\cat{C}$ morphism $\sem{\Gamma} \to \sem{\underline{\tau}}$, as shown in Figure~\ref{fig:semll}.